 We will have considered your position preferences against positions available and operational requirements, which will determine the type of training we require you to undertake.

 The casual work we offer is seasonal and dependent on harvest and site conditions, which include weather and operational needs.
 Due to the nature of this and our business, candidates may not be guaranteed a commencement of volume of work.

 You may move between roles (as trained and as required) as well as move from site to site, where available.

 We will be in touch with you regarding start date, depending on your location.

 Work will finish anywhere between December this year and January next year depending on your work location / region and harvest conditions.

 To be considered for casual employment with us during harvest, you'll need to:

 At GrainCorp, we value and respect the different perspectives and experiences our people bring to work each day.
 We aim to increase the diversity of our workforce – leading to a range of different thinking, perspectives and ideas that create the innovation we need to drive better business results.
 We aim to have a work environment where everyone feels included and everyone can realise their full potential.

-You will need to use a laptop or desktop computer to successfully complete your application.
+You can now use either a PC (chrome or explorer) or mobile or tablet device to successfully complete your application.